remy/remysharp.com/public/blog/my-nhs-story.md

 I know organisation is perfect, but I pray that this service survives to serve my children and their children.

 Thank you NHS.
-Thank you to the nurses.
-Thank you to Joy and the doctor (whose name slipped my mind).
+Thank you to the nurses, the support staff and the doctors that have seen me.

 A service for everyone is a service worth thanking, and fighting for.